-The methodology and validation for determining the extent of infrastructure damage and their effect on time element vulnerability.
+The methodology and validation for determining the extent of infrastructure damage and their effect on time element hurricane vulnerability.

-7. Justification for changes from the previously-accepted model in the relativities between vulnerability functions for building and the corresponding vulnerability functions for time element will be reviewed.
+7. Justification for changes from the previously-accepted hurricane model in the relativities between hurricane vulnerability functions for building and the corresponding hurricane vulnerability functions for time element will be reviewed.

-8. To the extent that historical data are used to develop mathematical depictions of time element vulnerability functions, the goodness-of-fit of the data to fitted models will be reviewed.
+8. To the extent that historical data are used to develop mathematical depictions of time element hurricane vulnerability functions, the goodness-of-fit of the data to fitted models will be reviewed.

-V-3 Mitigation Measures
+V-3 Hurricane Mitigation Measures and Secondary Characteristics*

+(*Significant Revision)

-Modeling of mitigation measures to improve a building’s hurricane wind resistance, the corresponding effects on vulnerability, and their associated uncertainties shall be theoretically sound and consistent with fundamental engineering principles.
-These measures shall include fixtures or construction techniques that enhance the performance of the building and its contents and shall consider:
+Modeling of hurricane mitigation measures to improve a building’s hurricane wind resistance, the corresponding effects on hurricane vulnerability, and their associated uncertainties shall be theoretically sound and consistent with fundamental engineering principles.
+These measures shall include fixtures or construction techniques that affect the performance of the building and the damage to contents and shall consider:

 Roof strength